Our knowledge of orthopaedics. Your best health.

 Wrist Sprains

-A wrist sprain occurs when the strong ligaments that support the wrist stretch beyond their limits or tear.
-This occurs when the wrist is bent or twisted forcefully, such as caused by a fall onto an outstretched hand.
-Wrist sprains are common injuries.
+Wrist sprains are typically caused by a traumatic event, such as a fall onto an outstretched hand.
 They can range from mild to severe, depending on how much damage there is to the ligaments.

 Ligaments in the wrist